ouspg/CompSec/README.md

 ## Moodle exams

-5 Moodle exams (every week but last one), are required to pass the course.
+6 Moodle exams (every week but the last one), are required to pass the course.
 Exams are based on lecture topics and additional material.

 ## Deadlines